sandakersmann/zwallet/content/faq/_index.md

    Yes, but we highly recommend shielding these coins before spending them.
    The app is Shielded by Default.

+## Other questions

-8. Was there a ZWallet and WarpWallet?
+1. Was there a ZWallet and WarpWallet?

    There used to be different versions of the app for Ycash and Zcash.
 The app was initially built for Zcash and was called ZWallet.
 Then it was ported to Ycash